Paxian-Pi/moohub/README.md

 ### Could not get the Android Key Hashes for the Facebook signing.
 ### However, both Google and Facebook login configurations are completely implemented.
+### You can also create account with any email and login with the fields inputs (email will not be verified however).